pwaring/dns-sync-zone/README.md

  * Bug fixes: Fork the repository, make your changes and then open a pull request.
  * New features: Open an issue with the rough details of the proposed new feature.

-This script is intended to be very specific and have a limited use case.
+This script is intended to be very specific and has a limited use case.
 If you are thinking about adding new functionality, please open an issue first outlining the changes you are proposing so that you don't spend a lot of time developing a feature which may never be merged.